uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 <div class="notice--warning">
   The value of IDENTIFIER_REGISTRY_URL is used in the next step when creating the DID log.

-The id is required when uploading your DID log and will be futher refeferenced as IDENTIFIER_REGISTRY_ID
+The id is required when uploading your DID log and will be futher referenced as IDENTIFIER_REGISTRY_ID

 </div>